 3. To maximize 3-D learning, we need to think about the assessments we use.

-4. Performance assessment is an assessment for and as learning.
+4. Performance assessment is assessment for and as learning.

-5. Twig Science’s hand-on investigations make performance assessment truly three-dimensional.
+5. Twig Science’s hands-on investigations make performance assessment truly three-dimensional.